Last Updated on April 22, 2025 by Maged kamel

 Determine the y-bar for the Trapezium.

-We need to find the value of the area and Y bar or the vertical distance from the Cg to the base of the trapezium.
+We need to find the value of the area and Y bar or the vertical distance from the Cg to the trapezium base.
 Use the expression of A(y bar)=(A1*y1+A2*y2), A1=6 ft2, while A2 equals 9 ft2.
-The y1 is the vertical distance from the Cg of the triangular part to the base of the trapezium.
-The value is (1/3)*3=1 Ft.

-The y2 is the vertical distance from the Cg of the rectangular part to the base of the trapezium.
-The value is (1/2)* 3=1.5 Ft.
+y2 is the vertical distance from the rectangular part’s Cg to the trapezium’s base.
+The value is (1/2)* 3 = 1.5 ft.
 We can get the value of y bar as equal to 1.3 ft.

 Determine the final value for Ix at the Cg for the Trapezium.